Does A Physician Have to Repay Relocation Assistance If They Leave?

 - Disability Insurance: Is disability insurance provided (short-term and long-term)?

-- Medical License: Will the practice offer expense repayment for your license?
+- Medical License: Will the practice offer reimbursement for your license?
 Will an advisor be provided?

 - Practice Benefits Summary: Are standard benefits offered: health, vision, dental, life, retirement, etc.?
 Who is the advisor of human resource benefits?